Advancing Alfred State College

 Screening on Arrival:

-- Students will be moving in on a gradual basis and with assigned dates and times.
+- Students arrived on a gradual basis and with assigned dates and times

-- During those time, all entrances other than the main entrance will be blocked off.
+- During those time, all entrances other than the main entrance were blocked off

 Daily Screening Process:

-- Student screening compliance will be monitored by Health and Wellness Services.
-If a student’s self-screening and attestation indicates symptoms or variables of concern, they will receive an auto-generated reply and be required to stay where they are at until they are contacted by Health and Wellness Services and provided a phone number they can call with questions.
+- Student screening for any reported symptoms is monitored by Health and Wellness Services.
+If a student indicates symptoms or variables of concern, they are required to stay where they are at until they are contacted by Health and Wellness Services and provided a phone number they can call with questions.

 Symptomatic Students (by screening tool, call, or presentation):

-- A negative Antigen test does not preclude the NP from ordering a PCR test, ordering quarantine, or conducting a follow-up antigen test.
+- The College has the ability to prescribe a PCR test to be conducted at the testing sites at our local hospitals.
+A negative Antigen test does not preclude the NP from ordering a PCR test, ordering quarantine, or conducting a follow-up antigen test

 - Students confirmed or suspected to have COVID-19: students with the ability to return home (those who own and have a vehicle on campus) will be encouraged to return home